ropensci/roweb3/content/blog/2026-04-08-r-universe-bioc/index.md

 By taking small gradual steps towards adopting R-universe components, everyone gets the opportunity to experiment with new tooling and evaluate where adjustments may be needed in order to minimize disruption to existing practices.

-An important milestone in this collaboration is that Bioconductor now uses R-universe to build the Windows and macOS binaries, which significantly reduces costs and the maintenance load on the Bioconductor team.
+An important milestone in this venture is that Bioconductor now uses R-universe to build the Windows and macOS binaries, which significantly reduces costs and the maintenance load on the Bioconductor team.
 Beyond binary distribution, we are currently exploring on deeper integration of R-universe’s continuous check results into Bioconductor’s quality control and release processes.

 ## Two Universes: Release and Development